alyssadong2006/Environmental-Awareness-Bot/README.md

 ---
 ## __Inspiration__
 Being an active user of Discord, I loved playing around and experiencing different Discord Bots.
 Despite my great interest, I never found the time to learn to code one myself.
 When I came across this competition and was creating a plan, creating a discord bot immediately came to my mind, since there were no restrictions as to how one would use code to advocate the importance of protecting the environment.

-## __What it does__
-**$help:** Displays all the commands for the bot.

-**$fact:** Sends a fun fact about the environment to raise awareness of pollution and global warming

-**$animals {continent}:** Select a random endangered animal in the given continent and display simple information about the animal + Why the animal is endangered + Picture or GIF of animal

-Additionally, users can also chat with the bot casually.
-However, the chat system is not supported by machine learning, so it's not as intelligent when it comes to chatting.
-You can still ask it questions such as "How can I reduce my environmental impact?" and "Why is protecting the environment important", etc.

 ## __How I built it__
 I first learned how to build a discord bot through Youtube videos.
 I used simple Discord commands to enable the bot to read messages and send ones themselves.
 Special messages (commands) make the bot respond accordingly, for this, I mainly used simple "if...else..." statements.